orstavik/JoiEvents/docs/1c_EventTarget/10_Pattern_UnstoppableEventListeners.md

 # Pattern: UnstoppableEventListener

+//todo this is old.
+The new ScopedStopPropagation replace this chapter.

 The event listener option `{unstoppable: true}` ensures that event listeners added with this option will not be blocked when a previous event listener calls `stopPropagation()` or `stopImmediatePropagation()`.

 ## Why?
 When do we need `unstoppable` event listeners?